Twitter to launch mobile advertising product for apps - report

-Twitter Inc (TWTR.N) plans to release a mobile-advertising product in the next few weeks that will allow app-makers to encourage downloads of their software, Bloomberg reported citing people familiar with the matter.
+March 27 Twitter Inc plans to release a mobile-advertising product in the next few weeks that will allow app-makers to encourage downloads of their software, Bloomberg reported citing people familiar with the matter.

 The format will lead users to the advertiser's page in a mobile app store where they can download the software, Bloomberg said.

-There had been speculation that Twitter and other internet firms would try their hand at this sort of marketing, which has proven lucrative for Facebook (FB.O).
+There had been speculation that Twitter and other internet firms would try their hand at this sort of marketing, which has proven lucrative for Facebook.

 Twitter expects the app-install advertisements to attract advertisers in the e-commerce and gaming industries, according to Bloomberg.